dbohdan/initool/README.md

 Clone the repository and run `build.cmd` from its directory.

-The test suite currently does not work on Windows.
+To test on Windows, download [busybox-w32](https://frippery.org/busybox/) to the repository directory as `busybox.exe`, then run `test.cmd`.

 ## License